rajasekaran2003/SimpleIDTagEditor/README.md

 		-----------------song3
 		-----------------song'n'

-run the script from Music folder
+Then, run the script from Music folder

 cd Music